Hello!

 contributing to the archive?

-Development of the archive is still in the early stages of a long-term journey.
-While the archive currently holds over 80,000 items, we are still far from representing every video game, accessory, and gaming system in existence.
+The development of the archive is still in the early stages of a long-term journey.
+While the archive currently holds over 90,000 items, we are still far from representing every video game, accessory and gaming system in existence.

 Thanks!